Jayin/jayin.github.io/blog/p/home.md

 Jayin Blog
 ========
->Life is short,I use PHP,Python,Java.
+> Life is short , I use PHP、Python and Java.

 ![life](./img/bg.jpg)